viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 In this tutorial, you learned to:

 - Set up a circuit
-- Use the Viam app to configure and control a robot
+- Use the Viam app to configure and control a machine
-- Control your robot using the Viam SDK by writing a short program in either Go or Python to make an LED on your Raspberry Pi blink on and off!
+- Control your machine using the Viam SDK by writing a short program in either Go or Python to make an LED on your Raspberry Pi blink on and off!

 Now that you have completed this robotics project, check out some of our other [tutorials](/tutorials/).